-The broadcast of the 2021 Grammy Awards, music’s biggest night, is quickly approaching.
-With superstar nominees like Beyonce, Taylor Swift, and Billie Eilish, many fans are asking the question, “How can I vote for the Grammy Awards?”
+The broadcast of the 2021 Grammy Awards, music’s biggest night, was a memorable night.
+With superstar nominees like Beyonce, Taylor Swift, and Billie Eilish, many fans asked the question, “How can I vote for the Grammy Awards?”

 Fans have become more a part of award shows than ever.
 Some programs, such as the American Music Awards, are entirely fan-voted.
 So it make sense that fans want to support their favorites artists at the Grammys as well.